polettif/chroma/README.md

     # [1] 43.52127

-which allows to find the closest perceived color in a array of possibilities
+which allows to find the closest perceived color in an array of possibilities

 ``` r